In this guide, we discuss whether renewable energy might make electricity cheaper, or more expensive.

 United Arab Emirates – 8 cents

-Comparison By US State: Renewable Energy % Of Electricity Production vs Average Electricity Price vs CO2 Emissions vs Air Pollution
+Comparison By US State: Renewable Energy % Used For Electricity Generation vs Average Electricity Price vs CO2 Emissions vs Air Pollution

-Below, we compare each US State by the following indicators:
+Below, we compare the following indicators for each US State:

-– What % share of overall electricity production is made up by renewable energy
+– What % share of overall electricity generation is renewable energy

 – Average electricity price (retail price, in cents per kWh)